magomimmo/lightning-dev-site/tutorial/01-lncli.md

 #### Activate segwit

+> NOTE: the role of the miner in this tutorial is optional.
+You can stay with Charlie's or Alice's address as the recipient of the generated blocks, but will have some trouble in making mental calculation about peers' balances.

 Now stop again and re-run `btcd` by setting miner's address as the recipient of the mining rewards:

 ```bash